awsdocs/amazon-ec2-user-guide-windows/doc_source/replatform-sql-server-getting-started.md

 Required: No

 **`-AWSProfileName`**
 The name of the AWS profile that the automation uses when connecting to AWS services\.
-For more information on the required IAM user permissions, see [Getting Started with Automation](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-setup.html) in the *AWS Systems Manager User Guide*\.
+For more information on the required user permissions, see [Getting Started with Automation](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-setup.html) in the *AWS Systems Manager User Guide*\.
 If a profile is not entered, the automation uses your default AWS profile\.

 Type: String